hengfengli/hengfengli.github.com/_posts/2016-05-30-hl-4-connecting-wires.md

 We can use queue to implement this method.

-However, as we can see from the above examples, another data structure, queue, can also give us the optimal solution.
+However, as we can see from the above examples, another data structure, stack, can also give us the optimal solution.
 What would be a good proof for using a stack?